Generic selectors

 Ezra was once faced with a long and dangerous journey from Babylon to rebuild the temple in Jerusalem.
 Considering the value of all the temple vessels and that the road was patrolled by dangerous thieves and bandits, he called for fast to call upon God for protection:

-EZRA 8:21-23 Then I proclaimed a fast there at the river Ahava, so that we might humble ourselves before our God in order to seek from Him a right way for us, and for our little ones, and for all our goods.
-22 For I was ashamed to ask of the king troops and horsemen to help us against the enemy in the way because we had spoken to the king, saying, “The hand of our God is upon all those who seek Him for good, but His power and His wrath are against all those who forsake Him.”
-23 So we fasted and prayed to our God about this.
-And He was entreated of us.
+EZRA 8:21-23 Then I [Ezra] proclaimed a fast there at the river of Ahava, that we might humble ourselves before our God, to seek from Him the right way for us and our little ones and all our possessions.
+22 For I was ashamed to request of the king an escort of soldiers and horsemen to help us against the enemy on the road, because we had spoken to the king, saying, “The hand of our God is upon all those for good who seek Him, but His power and His wrath are against all those who forsake Him.”
+23 So we fasted and entreated our God for this, and He answered our prayer.

 When a boss or coworker is making our lives challenging, financial difficulties arise or we are faced with complex life choices we sometimes need God’s help, wisdom, and guidance.
 Fasting helps establish our hearts with God and show Him the depths of our desires for His intervention.